-If you plan to move out of the service area, please contact OptumRx Member Services at 866-884-4326.
+If you plan to move out of the service area, contact OptumRx.
+OptumRx contact information is on page 1 of this document.
 When you move, you may have a Special Enrollment Period that will allow you to enroll in a Medicare health or drug plan that is available in your new location.

 You must be a U.S. citizen to be a member of a Medicare plan.
-If you become incarcerated, or are no longer lawfully present in the service area, this deems you outside the service area, which means you are no longer eligible for coverage.
+If you become incarcerated, or you are no longer lawfully present in the service area, you are considered outside the service area, which means you are no longer eligible for coverage and may be disenrolled.